Employment Opportunities for US citizens and permanent residents

 GSD students have the option to pursue employment while they are in school.
 However the availability of jobs can vary based on the individual student's situation.
 Many employers, though certainly not all, prefer to hire students who have received Federal Work-Study (for US citizens or permanent residents) as part of their financial assistance because it subsidizes the hourly pay rate.

-Career Services physically posts available jobs advertised through their office on the wall outside of the Student Services office; open positions at the GSD are often emailed through the Student Announce listserv.
+Career Services posts available jobs on CREATE; open positions at the GSD are often emailed through the Student Announce listserv.
 Wherever you find job listings, be sure to note whether the job requires work-study or not.

 All students should ask about any employment restrictions before accepting a job.